Dipolar optimal control of entangled current states: Introduction

-In this work, we combine the QOC tools with the dipolar magnetostirring method.
-We demonstrate that it is possible to drive a dipolar quantum system into a desired target state on demand with high fidelity.
-We consider a small number of polar bosons confined in an atomtronic lattice ring [see Fig.~\ref{fig:system}(a)], a natural architecture for generating persistent currents.
-We show that the magnetostirring protocol can be optimized to induce persistent currents by simply controlling the orientation of an external electromagnetic field over time [Fig.~\ref{fig:system}(b)].
-We derive the set of reachable states under this driving method and describe the boundaries of the complete controllability of the system.
+In this work, we combine the QOC tools with the dipolar magnetostirring method to propose and validate a new driving mechanism.
+We consider a small number of polar bosons confined in an atomtronic lattice ring [Fig.~\ref{fig:system}(a)], a natural architecture for generating persistent currents, and drive the state into a target entangled current (EC) state using magnetostirring.
+The magnetostirring protocol is updated to perform state preparation by simply optimizing the orientation of an external electromagnetic field over time [Fig.~\ref{fig:system}(b)].
+We have chosen to prepare EC states as they represent a generalization of the current states that are relevant for atomtronic applications as rotation sensors \cite{gustavson_precision_1997, pelegri_quantum_2018} and qubit proposals \cite{mooij_phaseslip_2005}.
+Later, we derive the set of reachable EC states under this driving method, describing the boundaries that prevent the preparation of some of the EC states in systems with an even number of sites.
 Furthermore, we compute optimal trajectories for the preparation of entangled currents in the lattice ring, demonstrating that the resulting fidelities are in agreement with the theoretical predictions.

+This work is organized as follows.
+Section \ref{sec:QOC} introduces the system, the control scheme and the target states.
+Section \ref{sec:limitations} analyzes the capabilities of the proposed protocol from a controlability point of view, and defines symmetry-based boundaries to its performance.
+Section \ref{sec:Dipolarcontrol} illustrates the feasibility of the protocol by numerically obtaining optimal stirring trajectories for symmetry-constrained and unconstrained systems.
+We discuss the applicability in the regime of {hard-core} bosons in Sec. \ref{sec:hardcore} and comment on the experimental feasibility in Sec \ref{sec:experimental}.
+Finally, Sec. \ref{sec:Conclusion} presents the conclusions.